-The only difference between the two wallets is that SafePal Hardware Wallet provides higher level of security because of the private keys that are assigned to the wallet.
-This meant that users will not be at a disadvantage of losing crypto funds due to potential cyber attacks or to cessation of business that causes the software wallet to be taken down from the market.
+The only difference between the two wallets is that SafePal Hardware Wallet provides a higher level of security because of the private keys that are assigned to the wallet.
+This meant that users will not be at a disadvantage of losing crypto funds due to potential cyber-attacks or to the cessation of business that causes the software wallet to be taken down from the market.

 Set Up Your SafePal Wallet

 Move on to the next step if you’ve already managed to set up your Hardware Wallet on the SafePal App.